Defunct startup Sidecar sues Uber: 'hell-bent on stifling competition'

 Uber, which was founded in 2009 and had operated a black-car service with professional drivers, launched its lower-cost ride-hailing service in 2013.
 Ride service Lyft also began in 2012, with all three companies headquartered in San Francisco.

+“Ridesharing is a highly competitive industry, with many players coming and going over the years, like Sidecar.
+Not all have survived,” an Uber spokesman said in a statement.
+“New competitors, along with low prices, benefit consumers and reflect the exact type of competition that the antitrust laws are meant to protect.”

+The spokesman said the lawsuit’s timing, days after Uber’s IPO filing, “is not a coincidence.”

-Uber gave bonuses and other subsidies to drivers and reduced fares to passengers and lost money on every ride, according to the lawsuit.
+According to Sidecar’s lawsuit, Uber gave bonuses and other subsidies to drivers, reduced passenger fares and lost money on every ride.

 “Uber intentionally sustained near-term losses that were designed to drive Sidecar out of the market while Uber acquired a dominant market position,” the lawsuit says.

-In 2015, Uber passengers were only paying about 40 percent of the cost of rides.
+In 2015, Uber passengers were only paying about 40 percent of the cost of rides, using funding to sustain the losses.

 By the end of 2015, Uber had raised $6.9 billion from private market investors, and Lyft had more than $1 billion in funding, according to data firm PitchBook Inc. Sidecar had raised about $43 million, hardly able to compete in a subsidy war.

-Since 2016, Uber has raised prices for passengers in most markets, increased its commission and cut the amount it pays per mile to drivers.
-So too has Lyft, Uber’s chief U.S. rival.
+Since 2016, Uber has repeatedly raised prices for passengers in most markets, increased its commission and cut the amount it pays per mile to drivers, as has Lyft.

-Lyft has about 35 percent of the U.S. market, and last week it also filed for an IPO.
-Most economists consider the ride-hailing industry a duopoly.

 Reporting by Heather Somerville; Editing by Jeffrey Benkoe